pabigot/pyxb/examples/cablelabs/README.txt

+Updated 2014-02-05: The schema referenced by this example are no longer available at the original URI.
+If they are available elsewhere it's not obvious.

 This example was generated in response to a thread in the PyXB Help forum.

 The thread may be viewed at: